Payments & Technology

 Food Trucks & Pop-Ups

 The lunch rush doesn't wait for your card reader to pair.
-Food truck operators are switching to tap-on-glass because it keeps the line moving and works on cellular even when the venue has garbage Wi-Fi.
+Food truck operators are switching to tap-on-glass because it keeps the line moving and keeps working on the phone's own cellular data even when venue Wi-Fi is garbage.
 Two people taking orders simultaneously means double the throughput during peak hours.

 Service Businesses